 Dementia Treatment - Investigating the Practice Patterns, Beliefs, Concerns, and Perceived Needs of Family Physicians

-This project is a national sample survey of AAFP active members who spend at least 50% of their time in direct patient care and reside in the United States.
-The goal of the study is to investigate the practice patterns, beliefs, concerns, and perceived need of family physicians that treat patients with dementia.
+This project was conducted from October 1, 2007 through September 2008 and funded by a grant from Forrest Laboratories, Inc. This project was a national sample survey of AAFP active members who spend at least 50% of their time in direct patient care and reside in the US.
+The goal of the study is to investigate the practice patterns, beliefs, concerns and perceived need of family physicians that treat patients with dementia.

 Objectives addressed in this research: